enjsmoove/hrsf71-solo-exercise-solutions/README.md

 ```

 ## Basic Requirements:
+I've randomized stargazers.
+And capped the amonut of repositories that get's fetched to 10.

 - [X] Fix the error that happens when you start the server (hint: google the error)